How to Install FreeScout with Nginx on Ubuntu Linux

 - Create your admin account

-Once finished, set up the background tasks by running sudo crontab -u www-data -e and adding the line provided by the FreeScout installer.
-You are now ready to log in and start your dashboard.
+Configure background worker tasks by running sudo crontab -u www-data -e and appending the cron schedule provided by the FreeScout installer.
+Access the administrative dashboard upon completion.

 Reference: FreeScout